ABroadCoder/typing-game/README.md

-# Typing Game - Prototype 2
+#  Sleuth Typing Game - Prototype 2

 _Part of a series of prototypes exploring the idea of a gamified typing tutor._
 _Each was developed in about 24 hours (or less) of total work._